Alireza1354/JavaScritp_fundamentals/README.md

 ## It's important to know ....

-some of the features of the latest version of JavaScript, may not yet be implemented in all web browsers. we have two choices:
+Some of the features of the latest version of JavaScript, may not yet be implemented in all web browsers. we have two choices:

 - [Can I use](https://caniuse.com/)